Corporate Governance Policy

 The Board of Directors shall take into consideration the balance of experience, knowledge and ability, as well as diversity, including in terms of gender, internationality, work experience and age of its members and shall include persons with management experience at other companies as independent outside directors.

-The Chairperson of the Board of Directors shall be selected from directors who are not also executive officers.
+The Chairperson of the Board of Directors shall be selected from directors who are not also executive officers.3.
+Nominating Committee

 The Nominating Committee shall consist of three (3) or more members and the majority of the members shall be independent outside directors.